ngecu/Django_Website_Series/readme.md

 ![Test Image 1](views&urls.png)

-In this video am going to cover the concept of url routing in django & how urls and views work together to return templates to a user.
+Hi guys,In this video am going to cover the concept of url routing in django & how urls and views work together to return templates to a user.

 So when a user asks for a URL,django matches the request against its urls.py file.